-- (1) If a child engages in inappropriate behavior, the child will be asked what he/she should do instead or will be provided with an acceptable solution to the problem. - (2) If the behavior continues, then the child will be removed from the group until he has regained control and is able to act appropriately. - (3) If this action is not effective and the same behavior is repeated, then the child will be removed from the center to the director's office.
-Parents will be counseled if inappropriate behavior becomes disruptive and hinders the operation of the center. - (4) In extreme cases the parent may be contacted and asked to pick-up their child.
+- (1) If a child engages in inappropriate behavior, the child will be asked what he/she should do instead or will be provided with an acceptable solution to the problem. - (2) If the behavior continues, then the child will be removed from the group until he regains control and can act appropriately. - (3) If this action is not effective and the same behavior is repeated, then the child will be removed from the center to the director's office.
+Parents will be counseled if inappropriate behavior becomes disruptive and hinders the operation of the center. - (4) In extreme cases the parent may be contacted and asked to pick up their child.